Notes on the Geography of Northern India: Calcutta Again (2018)

 We're turning north up the west side of the square.
 Here's the comparatively modest--perhaps "thrifty" is the better word"--McLeod House built in 1917 to house a company that once was deep into tea, coal, rubber, indigo, and steamships.
 That building just to its right?

 It's Royal Insurance, finished in 1918 for a company that goes back to 1845.

-The main entrance is gradually being hidden behind foliage.
+The main entrance is gradually being hidden by foliage.

 The Royal faces the city's post office, designed by government architect Walter Granville in the mid-1860s.
 In the dozen years he spent in India, Granville also designed the High Court and Indian Museum.

-The clock was added about 30 years later--and 20 after the death of Granville, retired in England.
+The clock was added about 30 years later--and 20 after the death of Granville.

 Sorry you can't see it, but behind the trees lurks the collectorate, bigger than it looks and with a courtyard through that arched entrance.

-Do youlike banks and such?
+Do you like banks and such?
 Of course you don't.
-How could anyone?
-But there's a batch of these things just north of the collectorate and up Clive Street.
+But there's a batch of them just north of the collectorate and up Clive Street.
 Oops!
-Netaji Subhas.
+That should be Netaji Subhas.
 Here's the Bengal Chamber of Commerce, with just a few weeds.

 Facing the Chamber is the striped building of the Chartered Bank, which opened in India in 1858.
 Since a 1969 merger with South Africa's Standard Bank, it's Standard Chartered.